 If you already have a will, but it was written out of state, it is advisable to let a Florida attorney review it to ensure compliance with Florida law.
 Goldstein, Buckley, Cechman, Rice & Purtz have been helping clients for over 50 years with their estate planning needs.

 Unfortunately, it is not uncommon for disputes to arise over the distribution of assets after someone’s death.
 Our attorneys also handle Probate Litigation and Trust Disputes.
-We have handled cases involving undue influence, conversion of assets, breach of fiduciary duties, and beneficiary designation designations.
+We have handled cases involving undue influence, conversion of assets, breach of fiduciary duties, and beneficiary designations.
 If you have a problem related to how a will or trust is being administered our attorneys can help.

 Goldstein, Buckley, Cechman, Rice & Purtz, P.A. has six offices in Southwest Florida.
 The offices are located in Fort Myers (two offices to serve you), Cape Coral, Naples, Lehigh Acres, and Port Charlotte for your convenience.
 Call us first at 800-332-9404 or fill out a simple case form today.